1 airlifted after multi-vehicle crash ends in car fire along Palmetto Expressway

 One driver was airlifted to the hospital in unknown condition.

-FHP said there were several other victims, but they suffered only non life-threatening injuries.
+FHP said there were several other victims, but everyone is expected to be OK.

-Both northbound and southbound lanes of the expressway have been shut down.
+Both northbound and southbound lanes of the expressway were shut down but finally reopened more than three hours after the crash.

-Drivers are advised to seek alternative routes until the scene has cleared.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.